jceipek/designing-reusable-components/ReusableComponents/ReusableComponents.md

 So it's no surprise that there's lots of books on it, there's lots of people who speak on the topic, and that sort of thing.
 But, in general, what seems to typically be the case is that a lot of the things that you hear about this or think you know about this, when you actually try to put them into practice, it turns out that they don't really work that well.
-And you kind of sit there scratching your head going "we *thought* we were doing some of this code reuse stuff well, or we we thought this component that we looked at to license had a good API, but when we actually tried to use it in our game, we start to feel like getting a little more NIH (Not Invented Here) about the problem, because God, it just didn't work out that well, it caused all sorts of problems and so on."
+And you kind of sit there scratching your head going "we *thought* we were doing some of this code reuse stuff well, or we thought this component that we looked at to license had a good API, but when we actually tried to use it in our game, we start to feel like getting a little more NIH (Not Invented Here) about the problem, because God, it just didn't work out that well, it caused all sorts of problems and so on."

 Where this lecture kind of comes from is:
 I worked at RAD game tools and I was responsible for doing Granny, which is RAD's character animation package.
 And at the outset of that, I made the first version of it according to what I thought were standard reusable code principles, and it turned out to just not really work very well.